GrumpyCorp/irssi_irony/README.md

 # irssi_irony
-Basic Irssi plugin adding &lt;irony> tags to sentences
+Basic Irssi plugin adding <irony> tags to sentences

 Coded in 5 seconds for a former teammate who is very ironic.